mikebway/knative-poc/docs/svc-pingcount.md

 This service listens for `cron` ping CloudEvents and maintains a count of the number of events received.
 The count is stored in Redis under the `pingCount` key.

-Events are sourced from the Knative sample [Ping Event Source](ping-source.md).
+Events are sourced from the Knative sample [Ping Event Source](svc-pingsource.md), that will be installed next, after this event consumer.

 # Build and manage with `make`